Making the Case for Cleantech

 Corporate Real Estate

-Review and negotiate solar PV projects, some with battery systems, at various corporate sites across the US.
+I provided market and regulatory risk assessments for siting solar PV projects, some with battery systems, at various corporate sites across the US.
 The project sizes ranged from 5 MW to 200 MW.
+Reviewed project contracts and financials.

 -